 They Like To Donate To Social Causes And Volunteer

-A generation who are known to be careful with money, post-millennials care about social issues.
+Post millennials are known to be careful with money. post-millennials care about social issues.
 They are interested in giving money to different causes, more than millennials and baby boomers, and volunteer, more than the generation that comes before them, millennials.
 If this is not an indication of civic-mindedness, I’m actually not sure what is.

 But Why Are They Not Voting?